-Round up supporters: if you live alone, organise support in advance from family and friends.
+If you live alone, organise support in advance from family and friends.
 In the first few days after you leave hospital they can help with shopping, driving or lifting heavier items.
 Just having someone around for company to encourage you and keep your spirits up really helps.

-A walking tea trolley: when recovering from hip surgery walking is encouraged and you will progress from walking with the support of a physiotherapist in hospital, through to walking with a stick at home for two to six weeks after the operation.
+3. A walking tea trolley: When recovering from hip surgery walking is encouraged and you will progress from walking with the support of a physiotherapist in hospital, through to walking with a stick at home for two to six weeks after the operation.
 A walking tea trolley is a good investment so you can carrying things around the home while you still need a walking aid.
 It is one of the most practical recovery aids to have ready at home, helping you keep a normal, mobile routine.

 Recovering well from hip surgery

-Sex: this is an important milestone for many people, and it is down to each individual when they feel comfortable about having sex again after surgery.
+3. Sex: This is an important milestone for many people, and it is down to each individual when they feel comfortable about having sex again after surgery.
 After a hip replacement, it may be most comfortable for the recovering patient to lie on their back.
 Also, remember not to put your 'operated leg' in a position where it could become dislocated; your surgeon and/or physiotherapist will explain this to you.

-Further advice about making a speedy recovery after total hip replacement can be found at www.rcseng.ac.uk/getwellsoon.
+Further advice about making a speedy recovery after total hip replacement can be found at: www.rcseng.ac.uk/getwellsoon.